Asking LLMs to Verify First is Almost Free Lunch: Experiments

-A man-made circumstance which would be faced by a lot of users in real world using cutting-edge commercial LLMs like GPT-5, Gemini 2.5, Grok 4, they are not only close-source that we can only use their service online, but also hiding their thinking process.
-Users can only input instruction and get a post-processed answer, while the exact prompt and output text of reasoning process are covered.
+Recent advanced LLMs are increasingly equipped with built-in "thinking modes," utilizing inherent reasoning and TTS strategies.
+Moreover, cutting-edge commercial models (e.g., GPT-5, Gemini 3) present a unique challenge: they are not only closed-source but also conceal their internal reasoning traces.
+Users face a {thought-hidden} problem where they can only provide input instructions and receive post-processed final answers.
+The exact prompts guiding the model and the intermediate reasoning tokens are completely obscured.

-Their thinking process is hidden but long, for example, typically more than 10$\times$ numbers of tokens consumed than the output users can get in most problems in MATH500 and GPQA benchmarks from our evaluation on GPT-5 Nano/Mini.
-Without knowing the thinking process nor reasoning strategy, many prompting/TTS methods to improve its performance would become invalid or duplicate.
-For example, we would not expect adding "Let's thinking step by step" prompt can further enhance the performance of GPT-5.
-We do not know if GPT-5 is already using Self-Correction like strategies.
-Even if it has not, users are refused to ask the LLM to reflect and refine its thinking process.
+\paragraph{Failure of Existing Prompting and TTS Methods.} This hidden thinking process is often extensive.
+For example, our evaluations on GPT-5 Nano/Mini reveal that internal reasoning consumes roughly 10$\times$ more tokens than the visible output on benchmarks like MATH and GPQA.
+Because this process is opaque and the model's internal strategies are unknown, traditional prompting and TTS methods become either redundant or entirely invalid.
+For instance, appending a standard "think step by step" prompt is unlikely to yield further improvements if the model already does so natively.
+We do not know if GPT-5 is already using trace-dependent methods like Self-Correction.
+Even if it has not, users cannot ask the LLM to reflect on or refine its reasoning process because they are denied access to the reasoning trace itself.

-Luckily, VF only requires modifying the input instruction, thus can be applied.
-The first-verify-then-generate strategy gives clear instruction of two sub-tasks to do, and is distinguishable from existing general strategies, thus can be effective on powerful models with unknown strategy.
-Table~\ref{tab:gpt} shows the results.
-Performance improvement can be brought by little additional token cost.